Saltwater-City/bslc.github.io/_posts/2021-01-04-proxmox-server.md

     # buster-backports
     deb http://deb.debian.org/debian buster-backports main contrib non-free
     ```
-    I used Proxmox 6.3 in writing this guide and it is baased on Debian 10.
+    I used Proxmox 6.3 in writing this guide and it is based on Debian 10.
 If you are using a different version of Proxmox, it might be based off a different Debian version.
 In that case, you need to change the word `buster` to the corresponding version.

     Update all the packages to the latest versions and reboot
     ``` bash